Open day FAQs

 - Who is the open day for?

-These events are for prospective undergraduate students who are interested in starting their studies at Sheffield in September 2023 or beyond.
+These events are for prospective undergraduate students who are interested in starting their studies at Sheffield in September 2024 or beyond.
 If you make an undergraduate application to study with us, we’ll also invite you to one of our offer holder days which normally take place between February and April.
-If you are a prospective postgraduate student, see information on our Postgraduate open days.
+If you are a prospective postgraduate student, see information on our Postgraduate events.

 - Do I need to book?